-Role of Subcommittees in the Process
+Role of Subcommittees in Construction Planning

 Subcommittees play an important role in the journey of a construction process.
-They are essential in getting more people from the entire organization involved in developing the Vision and creating the basis of Grass Roots Support.
+They are essential in getting more people from the entire organization involved in developing the vision and creating the basis of grass-roots support.

 - As the core communication team reaches out to get more information, these subcommittees will bring the needs and priorities to further the organization to the forefront of the leadership.